 Many quiet residential streets; that parallel busier arterials; make nice riding.
 Heading south from Downtown, the bridges have bike paths.
 Cambie St. Bridge is especially nice, partially because it's south end puts one just a few blocks west of Ontario St. Follow path around under south end of bridge then cross over 2nd Ave and head east on 5th to Ontario St.

 Ontario goes all the way south, across town, to the Fraser River area.
 Stoplights, with special activation buttons for bikes, gets one across busy arterials.
 It is really nice.
-See bicycle sculpture in Queen Elizabeth Park along the way.

 After crossing busy Marine Drive, follow Ontario down to industrial area, looks like an alley.
 Head east on Kent Ave.

 Photo of path near Kent Ave.

 Kent takes one all the way to Vancouver city limits at